To submit an article online, and to check the status of your submission, you need to have an account with Journal of Circadian Rhythms

 If your paper is accepted for publication, you will be asked to pay an Article Publication Charge (APC) to cover publications costs, which can normally be sourced from your funder or institution.
 This fee covers all publication costs (editorial processes; web hosting; indexing; marketing; archiving; DOI registration etc) and ensures that all of the content is fully open access.
 This approach maximises the potential readership of publications and allows the journal to be run in a sustainable way.
 For a breakdown of costs, please click here.

 Many institutions are now making funds available to support open access publications by their staff.

 If you do not know about your institution’s policy on open access funding, please contact your departmental/faculty administrators and institution library, as funds may be available to you.

 If published, you will receive an APC request email along with information on how payment can be arranged.

 If you do not have funds available to pay the APC (e.g. because your institution/funder will not cover the fee) then we may be able to offer a discount or full waiver.
-Please ensure that you contact the editor as early as possible should you need to discuss waiver options or the APC in general.
+Please ensure that you contact the editor at the time of submission should you need to discuss waiver options or the APC in general.

 Editorial decisions are made independently from the ability to pay the APC.